Russia and EU far apart on security talks

 That left open the questions which EU states would be taken seriously as mediators by both sides and what the EU foreign-affairs chief, Josep Borrell, would do.

-France and Germany have, for years, represented the EU in 'Normandy Format' summits with Russia on the Ukraine war.
+France and Germany have, for years, represented the EU in 'Normandy Format' summits with Russia on the Ukraine conflict.

 But Warsaw and other Russia-hawkish EU capitals fear Berlin and Paris have their own best interests at heart.